Okenly-Solutions/OSNA-WP-Tools/README.md

 - Autoplay and transition effects
 - Navigation controls (dots and arrows)

+### Custom API Endpoint For LyGos

+- This plugin adds a custom API endpoint to process payments through the Lygos API.

 ## Installation

 1. Upload the `osna-wp-tools` folder to the `/wp-content/plugins/` directory